-People new to shooting—especially women—tend to gravitate toward the smaller .38 Special lightweight revolvers and even though the myth of the “girl gun” is repeatedly proven to be untrue, many gun salesmen still steer women toward these pack-a-punch revolvers.
-Though revolvers do have fewer parts and are typically more reliable than semiautomatics, the snub-nosed .38 revolver is not necessarily the best choice for the first time shooter.
-Here’s why.
+People new to shooting — especially women — tend to gravitate toward the smaller .38 Special lightweight revolvers and even though the myth of the “girl gun” is repeatedly proven to be untrue, many gun salesmen still steer women toward these pack-a-punch revolvers.

-For example, the Smith & Wesson Bodyguard .38 Special revolver with a 1.9-inch barrel starts to hurt after shooting for extended periods, while the Armscor M200 .38 Special/.357 Magnum revolver with 4-inch barrel is very comfortable to shoot.
+For example, the Smith & Wesson Bodyguard .38 Special revolver with a 1.9-inch barrel starts to hurt after shooting for extended periods, while the Armscor M200 .38 Special/.357 Magnum revolver with a four-inch barrel is very comfortable to shoot.

-If you look at the size difference between the GLOCK 17—a 9mm semiauto with a 4.49-inch barrel and the Smith & Wesson Model 637 with 1.87-inch barrel and no rear sight, it is easier to be more accurate with the GLOCK 17 than the 637.
+If you look at the size difference between the GLOCK 17 — a 9mm semi-auto with a 4.49-inch barrel and the Smith & Wesson Model 637 with a 1.87-inch barrel and no rear sight, it is easier to be more accurate with the GLOCK 17 than the 637.

 Capacity and Reloading

 Most small revolvers hold only five or six rounds.
 Because of the revolver’s design, spent cases remain inside the gun cylinder.

 Before reloading, you must eject those cases manually before inserting more ammunition.

 Revolvers can use speedloaders, which make the act of reloading quicker, however, there are definitely more steps involved in reloading a revolver than a semi-automatic pistol.